destructivecreator/ciunit-framework/README.md

 of CodeIgniter and provides a web interface for test execution.
 CIUnit is a good alternative for small projects where the full potential of PHPUnit is not used and a good start for unit testing newbies.

-We are still in Beta version, so if you notice any bugs please report them [here][bug-list].
+We are still in Beta version, so if you notice any bugs please report them [here][bug-list]. <br/>
+Any suggestions on how to improve our code are wellcome :)

 Table of Contents